 Director of Education, Training and Outreach, CyLab

-Carnegie Mellon, through the INI and CyLab, has been designated by the National Security Agency as a Center of Academic Excellence in Information Assurance Education and a Center of Academic Excellence in Research.
+Carnegie Mellon, through the INI and CyLab, has been designated as a National Center of Academic Excellence in Information Assurance Education, a National Center of Academic Excellence in Research and a National Center of Academic Excellence in Cyber Operations.

 The INI works closely with companies who seek out the unique talents of our students and graduates.
 An array of avenues exist through which companies and the INI can come together to continually spur innovation.